timhuff/gulp-task/README.md

 # Basic Info
 ## Preface

-This module is currently under heavy development.
-If you include it in your project, lock down the version number.

 This was written as a wrapper for gulp.task in order to get promise-based dependency management.

 The documentation and source is written in coffeescript but it should work with vanilla gulp just the same.

-Unfortunately, I don't have time to write tests at the moment.

 ## Installation
 ```shell